strealz/aScript/README.md

 Code Editor specifically tailored towards Angel Script.

 # !!this is not an active project at the moment!!
-development planned for AS scripting implementation in a seperate project
+development planned for after AS scripting implementation in a seperate project